JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ((2,3):intpair);; (* can also explicitly tag data with its type *)
 ```

-### Time-out to solve some simple problems
+### Solving some simple problems

-Lets work through some simple programming problems to get experience with writing simple functional OCaml programs
+Some practice problems and their solutions which we may or may not have time to cover in lecture.

-1. Write a function 'toUpperCase' which takes a list (l) of characters and returns a list which has the same characters as l, but capitalized (if not already).
+1. Write a function `to_upper_case` which takes a list (l) of characters and returns a list which has the same characters as l, but capitalized (if not already).

 Notes:
 a.
 Assume that the capital of characters other than alphabets